Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Finally, it's a good idea to aim on doing several reps every now and then with no treats on you or inside your treat bag.
-Ask your dog a behavior and say "yes!" enthusiastically upon your dog performing it, and then both of you can rush to go get a cookie from a cookie jar or you can grab your dog's already filled up food bowl you have prepared earlier and placed in a cabinet ready to serve.
+Finally, it's a good idea to aim to do several reps every now and then with no treats on you or inside your treat bag.
+Ask your dog a behavior and say "yes!" enthusiastically upon your dog performing it, and then both of you can rush to go get a cookie from a cookie jar, or you can grab your dog's already filled up food bowl you have prepared earlier and placed in a cabinet ready to serve.

 The Power of a Variable Schedule

-It's, therefore, important for dog owners to constantly evaluate how things are going and gauge the dog's motivation.
-Here's a simple troubleshooting tip: If the dog's behavior starts breaking down and the dog no longer responds well to our requests to perform a behavior, there are chances that the distractions are either too strong or the reinforcers delivered are too weak or perhaps both.
+Here's a simple troubleshooting tip: If the dog's behavior starts breaking down and the dog no longer responds well to our requests to perform a behavior, there are chances that the distractions are either too overwhelming or the reinforcers delivered are too weak or perhaps both.

 Secondary reinforcers are things that are learned by an animal to be associated with Primary Reinforcers, and thus eventually elicit a similar response through classical conditioning.
-For example, if you repeat “Good Dog” and follow up it with a treat enough times, eventually your dog will work to hear you say it— Patricia McConnell
+For example, if you repeat “Good Dog” and follow up it with a treat enough times, eventually your dog will work to hear you say it

 - Patricia McConnell, Using Secondary Reinforcers – Wisdom from Ken Ramirez, The ther End of the Leash